 You can trade Lloyds shares with Forex.com in just four steps:

 - Open a Forex.com account, or log-in if you’re already a customer.

 - Search for ‘Lloyds’ in our award-winning platform

 - Choose your position and size, and your stop and limit levels

 - Place the trade

-Or you can try out your trading strategy risk-free by signing up for our Demo Account.
+Or you can practice trading risk-free by signing up for our Demo Account.